Board of Governance

+Chair of the Board.
 Linda Brookes is a senior leader in education with over twenty years of experience at Principal and Executive Principal / CEO level.
 She has successfully led and managed two large secondary schools and a growing multi academy educational Trust, encompassing both secondary and primary schools.
 During her senior leadership tenures, she led her schools to six Ofsted Inspections graded as ‘good’ or ‘good with outstanding features’.

 Linda’s strategic skills set includes: leading and managing people; implementing successful organisational development and change; finance and budgetary management, including securing extensive capital bids; site and premises management, including health and safety; implementing curriculum development and change; securing school effectiveness through implementation of high-quality teaching and learning strategies, effective and robust performance management processes and rigorous school policy frameworks.

+Vice Chair of the Board.
 Recently retired from Nationwide Building Society where she managed multi-million pound share-save schemes for FTSE 100 companies and led teams in the Corporate Market, and the Remortgage Legal Centre.
 Her final position was as Risk Management consultant to their new mortgage teams across the Bank.
 Sheila brings sound financial understanding and risk management expertise.

-Director of Finance; Chair of Governors of The Grange, Daventry and on the Board of the INNOVATE MAT based in the Daventry area and a Trustee of the Inspire Teaching School Alliance.
+Peter is on the Board of the INNOVATE MAT based in the Daventry area and a Trustee of the Inspire Teaching School Alliance.
 Peter is an accountant who worked in the City and latterly for 30 years as the Internal Control Supervisor of Ford Motor’s European Parts Operations.